jennpanzo/data-int/index.md

 ## **Overview**

-A data company I work with maintained an established process for handling incoming client roster updates, but the workflow was highly manual, requiring extensive copying and pasting across multiple platforms.
+A data company maintained an established process for handling incoming client roster updates, but the workflow was highly manual, requiring extensive copying and pasting across multiple platforms.
 The process also involved multiple team members working across time zones, which introduced delays and increased the risk of errors during handoffs.

 To address this, I designed and implemented an automated workflow using Make.com to improve data integrity, reduce manual labor, and streamline communication across tools like HubSpot, Google Sheets, Asana, and Slack.